eclipse/paho.mqtt-sn.embedded-c/README.md

 There are three sub-projects:

 1. MQTTSNPacket - simple de/serialization of MQTT-SN packets, plus helper functions
-2. MQTTGateway - MQTT-SN transparent gateway - connects MQTT-SN clients with an MQTT server.
+2. MQTTGateway - MQTT-SN transparent/aggregating gateway - connects MQTT-SN clients with an MQTT server.
 See the README within the project for more information.
 3. MQTTSNClient - high(er) level C++ client (not yet complete)

 The *MQTTSNPacket* directory contains the lowest level C library with the smallest requirements.
 This supplies simple serialization